cekrem/cekrem.github.io/content/posts/solid-in-fp-open-closed.md

 Not a runtime crash.
 Not a failing test (if you even wrote one for this, I wouldn't...).
 A compile error, before anything ships.

-This is "closed for modification" in a different sense than OCP usually means it.
-Not "don't touch the type."
-More like: if you _do_ touch the type, the compiler walks you through every consequence.
+Calling this OCP is a stretch, honestly.
+Technically it's closer to the opposite: adding a variant forces you to modify every pattern match on that type across the codebase.
+But if you _do_ touch the type, the compiler walks you through every consequence.
 It finds every `case` expression that needs updating, across the whole codebase.
 You literally cannot forget one.

 ## The open side: just write a new function